top of page

 Vitiligo is an autoimmune condition that causes patchy loss of skin colouring (pigmentation), resulting in white patches on the skin.
 Any location on the body can be affected, and most people with vitiligo have white patches on many areas.

-Submit your name to our prospective patient list here.
+Submit your name here.